gaelyk/gradle-gaelyk-plugin/README.md

     apply plugin: 'gaelyk'

-he plugin JAR needs to be defined in the classpath of your build script.
+The plugin JAR needs to be defined in the classpath of your build script.
 It is directly available on [Maven Central](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22org.gradle.api.plugins%22%20AND%20a%3A%22gradle-gaelyk-plugin%22).
 Alternatively, you can download it from GitHub and deploy it to your local repository.
 You'll also have to assign the base directory of your web application (`war` by default).
 The following code snippet shows an example on how to retrieve